qua3k/qua3k.github.io/content/stdout.md

 description = "A cool pastejacking demo" title = "Standard Streams" script = "/modules/paste.mjs"
-summary = "Some cool stuff about standard streams."
+summary = "Today I learned about standard streams.
+I now have a deeper understanding of computers than ever before."
 +++

 Today I learned about standard streams.
 I now have a deeper understanding of